openshift-labs/learn-katacoda/introduction/getting-started/5routes.md

 ![Routes list](../../assets/introduction/getting-started/5routes-list.png)

-In this list we will be able to see the details associated with the route, like the hostname, the service, the port the route is exposing, and details on the TLS security for the route, if any.
+In this list, we will be able to see the details associated with the route, such as the hostname, the service, the port the route is exposing, and details on the TLS security for the route, if any.

 You can always click on the _Route_ name in this list to modify an existing _Route_.